isayantan/Multiplayer-Federated-Learning/README.md

 In Figure 3 of our paper, we plot a heatmap for different choices of step size $\gamma$ and synchronization interval $\tau$.

 ![Heatmap](images/heatmap.png)

-To reproduce the Figure 3, please run the codes in [Figure 3](codes/QGdetv1.ipynb)
+To reproduce Figure 3, please run the codes in [Figure 3](codes/QGdetv1.ipynb)

 ## Quadratic n-Player Game
 In Figure 4 of our paper, we compare the performance of PEARL-SGD to solve a n-player quadratic game for different values of synchronization interval $\tau \in \{ 1, 2, 4, 5, 8 \}$.